lightninglabs/chantools/README.md

-  chanbackup          Create a channel.backup file from a channel database compactdb           Create a copy of a channel.db file in safe/read-only mode derivekey           Derive a key with a specific derivation path dumpbackup          Dump the content of a channel.backup file dumpchannels        Dump all channel information from an lnd channel database filterbackup        Filter an lnd channel.backup file and remove certain channels
+  chanbackup          Create a channel.backup file from a channel database compactdb           Create a copy of a channel.db file in safe/read-only mode derivekey           Derive a key with a specific derivation path dropchannelgraph    Remove all graph related data from a channel DB dumpbackup          Dump the content of a channel.backup file dumpchannels        Dump all channel information from an lnd channel database filterbackup        Filter an lnd channel.backup file and remove certain channels